jbossdemocentral/brms-coolstore-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v3.6 JBoss BRMS 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with cool store installed and RH CDK on OSE Cloud install option.

 - v3.5 JBoss BRMS 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with cool store installed.

 - v3.4 JBoss BRMS 6.2.0, JBoss EAP 6.4.4 and OSE aligned containerization.